pashatw/shepper-backend-test/README.md

 We're also keen to see strict adherance to a particular coding style of your choice (we use PSR12).

 If you run low on time we'd rather see one well implemented endpoint (such as the "Add Location" endpoint) with really good test coverage as opposed to all endpoints with light or no test coverage.

+If you have any trouble, questions or feel anything wasn't clearly explained please reach out to us!

 ## :postbox: Submission
 Feel free to fork this repository and once you're happy with your work just add me ([@nickma42](https://github.com/nickma42)) as a contributor.